RC: W10 D5 — Creating a monotonically incrementing sequence number

 A decorator is simply a function that is applied to the class or function that it “decorates” (SequenceNumberGenerator

-in the example below), and that does it with a particular syntax: when @decorator
+in the example below), and that does it with a particular syntax: when @decorator is written above a class or

-function is applied to that class or function.
+function, the decorator function is applied to that class or function.
 Therefore,

-writing @decorator; class Decorated
+writing @decorator; class Decorated is equivalent to doing decorator(Decorated).

 Implementing the singleton pattern is relatively easy: I proceeded by creating a dictionary of class instances and, if